Littleham, Exmouth

-Littleham is an area of Exmouth in East Devon, England.
-It was historically a village and civil parish, much older than Exmouth itself.
+Littleham is an area of Exmouth in the East Devon district, Devon, England.
+It was historically a village and civil parish, much older than Exmouth itself; the parish was abolished on 1 April 1974.
+In 1961, the parish had a population of 7,954.

+History

 The ecclesiastical parish is now known as Littleham-cum-Exmouth.
 The original parish church dates back to the 13th century and is dedicated to St Margaret and St Andrew.
 Frances Nelson, wife of Lord Nelson, is buried in the churchyard.
-The newer parish church of the Holy Trinity was built in 1824.
+The newer Holy Trinity Church was built in 1824.

-Between 1903 and 1967 Littleham had its own railway station, on the Exmouth & Salterton Railway of the London and South Western Railway.
+Between 1903 and 1967, Littleham railway station served the area as a stop on the Exmouth & Salterton Railway of the London and South Western Railway.